Hiraman/E+ via Getty Images

 Running 26.2 miles is an intense experience, one that leaves you with a mix of physical and mental exhaustion.
 After the finish-line euphoria subsides, you may experience a period of feeling down or empty in the days that follow.
 This is known as the “post-marathon blues.”

-While there is plenty of advice for how to take care of your physical body after the race, the mental recovery process is often overlooked.
-Here, we cover everything you need to know about the post-marathon blues.
+While there’s plenty of advice for how to physically take care of your body after the race, the mental recovery process is often overlooked.
+Here, we cover everything you need to know about the post-marathon blues, from what they may entail to how to manage these tough feelings.

-The post-marathon blues, also known as post-marathon syndrome, are fairly common among endurance athletes.
-“There is often an experience of let down when we pour our heart and soul into something, and then it is abruptly over,” says Katie Steele, a licensed family therapist and co-founder of the Athletes Mental Health Foundation.
+If this sounds familiar, you’re not alone: The post-marathon blues, also known as post-marathon syndrome, are fairly common among endurance athletes.
+“There is often an experience of letdown when we pour our heart and soul into something, and then it is abruptly over,” Steele says.
 “The spectrum of emotions is typical and something that is conveying the level of importance that experience had in your life.”

-While sometimes referred to as a form of situational (or short-term) depression, it’s important to point out that “post-marathon blues” is not a clinical diagnosis, Steele says.
+While sometimes referred to as a form of situational or short-term depression (you might have even heard it called “post-marathon depression”), it’s important to point out that “post-marathon blues” is not a clinical diagnosis, Steele says.
 “It’s more of an experience that some people have.”

 Fatigue or excessive low energy